 The server selects and downloads additional shards until it reaches the maximum number of shards it is configured to store.
 If a server runs out of space before completely acquiring a shard, it stops its retrieval process until it has space available to continue.

 The history of all ledgers is shared by servers agreeing to keep particular ranges of historical ledgers.
 This makes it possible for servers to confirm that they have all the data they agreed to maintain, and produce "proof trees" or "ledger deltas" which shows how each ledger in the blockchain's history was the result of applying transactions to the previous state.
 Since servers that are configured with history sharding randomly select the shards that they store, the entire history of all closed ledgers is stored in a normal distribution curve, increasing the probability that the XRP Ledger Network evenly maintains the history.

-History shards are recorded in a deterministic format, so that any two servers assembling the same shard produce binary-identical data regardless of what order they acquired the data and where they got it from.
+History shards are recorded in a deterministic format, so that any two servers assembling the same shard produce the exact same binary data no matter what order they acquired the data and where they got it from.
 This makes it possible to compare checksums or cryptographic hashes of the shard data to verify the integrity of the data, and it is possible to share and import history shards through other formats.
 (For example, you could download shard data using Bittorrent or acquire physical media with the shard data pre-loaded on it, and verify that it matches the data that can be downloaded from the network.)